 In FY 2026, this division's budget preserved \$18M out of \$19.1M in funding for placement out of shelter as part of the Community Shelter Strategy.
-This includes placements across all systems of care (Adult, Youth, Families with Children, and Survivors of Domestic and Sexual Violence)..
+This includes placements across all systems of care (Adult, Youth, Families with Children, and Survivors of Domestic and Sexual Violence).
+The FY 2026 adopted budget restored some employment services that were reduced in the FY 2026 Chair's proposed budget.